Josephine Bakhita: Legacy and canonization

 A young student once asked Bakhita: "What would you do, if you were to meet your captors?"
 Without hesitation, she replied: "If I were to meet those who kidnapped me, and even those who tortured me, I would kneel and kiss their hands.
 For, if these things had not happened, I would not have been a Christian and a religious today".

 The petitions for her canonization began immediately, and the process commenced by Pope John XXIII in 1959, twelve years after her death.
 On 1 December 1978, Pope John Paul II declared Josephine Venerable, the first step towards canonization.
 On 17 May 1992, she was declared Blessed and given 8 February as her feast day.
 On 1 October 2000, she was canonized as Saint Josephine Bakhita.
 She is venerated as a modern African saint, and as a statement against the brutal history of slavery.
 She is regarded as the patron saint of both the country and the Catholic Church in Sudan.
 Caritas Bakhita House in London, which provides accommodation and support for women escaping human trafficking, is named in her honour.

 Today, Catholics teach that Bakhita's legacy is that transformation is possible through suffering.
 Her story of deliverance from physical slavery also symbolises all those who find meaning and inspiration in her life for their own deliverance from spiritual slavery.
 In May 1992, news of her beatification was banned by the authorities in Khartoum, which Pope John Paul II visited nine months later.
 On 10 February 1993, he solemnly honoured Bakhita on her own soil, saying:"Rejoice, all of Africa!
 Bakhita has come back to you.
 The daughter of Sudan sold into slavery as a living piece of merchandise and yet still free.
 Free with the freedom of the saints."Pope Benedict XVI, on 30 November 2007, in the beginning of his second encyclical letter Spe Salvi ("In Hope We Were Saved"), relates her life story as an outstanding example of the Christian hope.

 Bakhita is honored with a Lesser Feast on the liturgical calendar of the Episcopal Church in the United States of America, also on 8 February.

 In 2023, Canadian sculptor Timothy Schmalz centered his human-trafficking sculpture "Let the Oppressed Go Free" on Bakhita, depicting her opening a trapdoor as she frees human-trafficking victims who emerge from underground.
 The bronze sculpture was installed near her remains in the Italian city of Schio.
+Replicas of the sculpture are installed at St. Patrick's Cathedral, New York, USA, and at Regis College in Toronto, Canada.

+Several refuges for survivors of sex trafficking and other women in need around the world are named for Bakhita, including a Catholic Worker House in Milwaukee, Wisconsin, in Hamilton, Ontario, Canada., and in Westminster, London, England.
+Also in London, St Mary's University, Twickenham named its research center on slavery, exploitation and abuse the Bakhita Centre, which opened in 2015.